Welcome to Rainy Day Mum

 strawberry flavoured playdough play

-I always use the recipe on The Imagination Tree – this time I added 5 drops of Strawberry essential oil to the boiling water before adding it to the other ingredients to flavour it with strawberry.
+I always use our same homemade playdough recipe now my kids have stopped putting everything in their mouths – this time I added 5 drops of Strawberry essential oil to the boiling water before adding it to the other ingredients to flavour it with strawberry.
 It smells divine and with the red colour as well it’s really authentic.

 I also added some pasta tubs, crayons and a child’s knife to the plate for our play session.